QianJin2013/android-gcc-toolchain/README.md

  -C             Set $CC_target,$CXX_target,$AR_target... ...$LINK_target
                 e.g. export CC_target=".../std-toolchains/.../bin/gcc"

+Compiler options:
+ --ccache       Use ccache to wrapper gcc... or $CC... or $CC_target... to
+                speed up compilation

 Hack options:
  --hack  HACK   Hack host(local) compiler commands.
-Should be combination of
+Must be combination of
                 available options(use --help-hack to show), joined by comma.
                 For detail, refer to "About Hack mode" section.